CCExtractor/website/content/public/gsoc/takehome.md

 ### sway configuration override

-sway is a replacement for the popular i3 windows manager in Windows.
+sway is a replacement for the popular i3 windows manager in Linux.
 We care a lot about it because a very successful project from GSoC '22 integrated it in Regolith linux, a ubuntu based distribution that we love.

 A configuration option that sway has (and i3 as well) is to include partial configuration files from directories, like this: